ewanc26/bluesky-gradient-banner/README.md

 ## Configuration

 The script reads configuration settings from a JSON file located at `./config/generation.json`.
-This file should contain the following structure:
+This file should have the following structure:

 ```json
 {